 Bilateral knee replacement surgery means that both knees are replaced at the same time.
-But it’s not very common to have the arthritis in both knees reach the same degree at the same time where a bilateral would be a consideration.
-The decision to have a bilateral replacement done is one of convenience since having one newly operated knee and one knee still painful and stiff from arthritis doesn’t make life easy during recovery.
+It’s relatively uncommon to have the arthritis in both knees reach the same degree at the same time where a bilateral would be a consideration.
+But in those cases the decision to have a bilateral replacement done is one of convenience since having one newly operated knee and one knee still painful and stiff from arthritis can make for a more difficult recovery.

 Before committing to the surgery, patients should consider the pros and the cons of consenting to the bilateral knee surgery.
 Bilateral knee replacement is a much longer surgery.
 One knee takes about 1½ to 2 hrs therefore a bilateral will take 3-4 hours.
 This is a long time on the table and a long anesthetic which might not be well tolerated by physically compromised patients (such as those with cardiovascular problems, pulmonary disease or are a frail 80+).